 Internal Injuries

-This can cause internal organs to rupture or bruise, possibly releasing waste products into the body or causing blood loss.
+This force can cause organs to rupture or bruise, potentially releasing waste products into the body or resulting in severe blood loss.

 Broken Bones and Fractures